 There are many reasons to download emails from Gmail (or any other email service).
 Keeping copies locally serves as a backup in case your lose access to your Gmail account.

 It will also free up space in your Gmail account.
-Google only allows you 15GB for free, which can quickly fill up.
+Google only allows you 15GB for free, which can quickly fill up so you could download them before deleting them all.

 In this guide I’ll show you how to download just a single email or thread and how to grab all the emails at once.